ttasc/gcsvnc/README.md

 - Finally, connect to your VNC server by any VNC viewer you want with `server_ip_address:number`.
 E.g with TigerVNC: `vncviewer 192.168.192.1:1`.
 Then enter *password `gcsvnc` (default)*
 > **Note:** You can connect many clients to one server by running `gcsvnc` script many times, then connect to server by `server_ip_address:<1,2,3,...>`

+## TODO
+- **Make it has sound:** cloud shell doesn't use systemd or any linux init system, so can't start a sound server.